ufoym/deepo/README.md

 Currently, we support `Python 2.7` and `Python 3.6`.

-See [https://hub.docker.com/r/ufoym/deepo/tags/](https://hub.docker.com/r/ufoym/deepo/tags/) for a complete list of all available tags.
+See [Available Tags](#tags) for a complete list of all available tags.
 These pre-built images are all built from `docker/Dockerfile.*` and `circle.yml`.
 See [How to generate `docker/Dockerfile.*` and `circle.yml`](https://github.com/ufoym/deepo/tree/master/scripts) if you are interested in how these files are generated.

 <a name="Jupyter"/>